stolostron/acm-operator-bundle/README.md

-# acm-operator-bundle - release x.y
+# acm-operator-bundle - release 2.12

-Holds the Dockerfile and contents for the ACM operator bundle image for release x.y.
+Holds the Dockerfile and contents for the ACM operator bundle image for release 2.12